Prag8855/aab/content/guides/moving-out.md

 **[When do I get my deposit back? ➞](/guides/mietkaution#when-do-i-get-my-kaution-back)**

 If your landlord won't return your deposit, you can get help from your [tenants' association](/glossary/Mieterverein) or a [lawyer](/guides/english-speaking-lawyers-berlin).
-Conny also offers a [deposit recovery service](/out/conny-kaution).
-You only pay if they are successful.

 **[Where to get help ➞](/guides/questions-about-berlin#apartment-questions)**